What are the characteristics of Generation Z? Learn best practices for training Gen Z.

 Lack of growth opportunities is a big challenge to retail employers and Gen Z alike because the industry doesn’t typically lend itself to rapid advancement.
 So find ways other than promotion to build engagement.
 Offer young employees exposure to information, other forms of growth, and involvement outside the classic advancement ladder.
 Gail points out, “Gen Z doesn’t always view growth as promotions or [moving into] people management.
 So plan for alternative performance rewards like specialized training, paid networking workshops, promoting your company’s ‘do good’ efforts and skill building, etc.” Since Gen Zers value learning and growth, training is definitely a big deal, and tailoring your training program to their needs will win you brownie points.

-Gen Z and Training: Challenges and opportunities
+Training Gen Z: Challenges and opportunities

 While Gen Zers value the growth opportunity that training offers, instructional designers will have three big challenges ahead of them: